gkrislara/SRHW/Readme.md

 * Nvidia GPU with compute capability > 6.0 with sufficient memory (>4GB) - GeForce 1050 Ti is used in this case
 * HD and UHD Monitors ( Acer KA is used) and BARCO ( for displaying results)
 * Zynq Ultrascale board ( ZCU102 is used)
-* Ethernet Cables for connectivity between systems (can be used if theres no monitor to display on host system)
+* Ethernet Cables for connectivity between systems (can be used to display on host system if there is no monitor available)

 ## Prerequisites
 * Knowledge on FPGA and Integrating IPs in Vivado